As you know, LEP Fitness has got a brand-new personal training studio, which offers the ideal environment to work out and achieve results…

 Vacuum-clean the floor regularly and mop hard surfaces.
 Don’t forget the upper parts of the room too.
 Here’s where the feather duster comes in handy!

 You should also regularly wipe down the equipment, even if you feel it hasn’t been sweated on too much.
 This doesn’t have to be an intensive clean every time; just an antibacterial wipe or spray will do fine.
+But if you do need a more thorough cleaning, consider engaging the help of machines for cleaning hardwood floors to get your room spick and span!

 Keep on top of the maintenance